SamEm/Censor-List-website/README.md

 > **Warning: This project contains slurs, slurs, spam characters and other offensive phrases**

+### Website: TBD

-### If you have suggestions for other bots that can be added to this system, please let me know.
+> If you have suggestions for other bots that can be added to this system, please let me know.

 ## To install and run it: